wwu-pi/tutorials/lectures/acse/010_setting_up_environment_with_docker.md

 For some exercises, you are required to deploy an application to the Wildfly application server.
 To spare the manual installation and configuration, you can use the provided docker container.
-However, you need to configure Eclipse in order to automatically deploy your work in progress from within your IDE.
+However, you need to configure Eclipse in order to automatically deploy your work from within your IDE.

 1. Select **Help** > **Eclipse Marketplace...** from the Eclipse menu bar.
 Choose "Eclipse Marketplace" if prompted for a marketplace catalog.
 1. Search for "JBoss Tools" and **install JBoss Tools**, version 4.4.3.Final.